musikele/musikele.github.io/_posts/2017-02-25-the-javascript-event-loop-for-dummies.md

   console.log('Second setTimeout');
 }, 0);
 ```
 Another explanation.
 This code says: *after zero milliseconds, fire the function specified as first argument*.
 One would expect to be fired instantly, but this does not happen: The function is put in a **callback queue**, and when NodeJS believes the conditions are respected, the function is fired.

 Node cannot fire the function NOW because there's other javascript code being executed in the stack: it's the *main program*, the one that starts with the first `console.log()`.
 Think of this as a being wrapped inside a function; nodeJS is evaluating **this** function and cannot evaluate others.

-4. The last `console.log()` is evaluated and `Finishing app` is written to console.
+- The last `console.log()` is evaluated and `Finishing app` is written to console.

-5. NodeJS controls the call queue and decides what to fire.
+- NodeJS controls the call queue and decides what to fire.
 There are two functions in the call queue.
 It's NodeJS's responsibility to select the right one: since the second `setTimeout` had a higher priority, it will be fired first: you'll then see `Second setTimeout`.

-6. Node will pop the previous function from the stack and will check again the callback queue.
+- Node will pop the previous function from the stack and will check again the callback queue.
 This time it will select the first block `setTimeout` callback, and will print `First setTimeout`.
 Then, Node will pop this last function from the stack, and when it realizes that nothing more can be executed, the program will end.

 ### What happens when you read data from a file or receive a response from the network?

 The behaviour is the same!
 Node will put your callback function in the callback queue, and it will be called as soon as possible.

 ### The advantages of this

 The main advantage is that **the CPU will not stop when waiting for an I/O event**: it will just put the callback in the queue, and Node will execute the next availabe function.
 This means that one single CPU can handle more traffic and a greater number of concurrent connections; it is not limited by the number of threads a server can handle (because there is just one thread).

-## The disadvantage
+### The disadvantage

 The first disadvantage is that **programming with async in mind and with callbacks is profundly different** from the past: it is more difficoult to reason about and to debug, at start.
 However, once you truly understand the phylosophy and the way it works, you'll never want to come back again.

 ## So?
 What you suggest?

-Node.js is a great idea made simple: a complex use case solved smartly.
+Node.js is a great idea made simple: a complex use case solved smartly. **Learning Node will help you become a better programmer**, and this applies even if you work with other languages.

 I can only suggest you to google *NodeJS vs XXX performance", change XXX with wathever you want...
-You'll find that [an interpreted language, with no tweaks, is faster than well-established platforms](https://dzone.com/articles/performance-comparison-between) (Caution: old article! but the phylosophy still holds) with years of optimization.
+You'll find that [an interpreted language, with no tweaks, is faster than well-established platforms](https://dzone.com/articles/performance-comparison-between) (Caution: old article! but the main points still hold) with years of optimization.